smart-grid-use-cases/smart-grid-use-cases.github.io/content/en/docs/Platone/uc-GE-2-Third Party Flex Request/UC-DE-2.md

 **Short description**

 Local energy communities (LEC, CEC) are likely to emerge in Europe in the near future but will most likely retain an interconnection to the distribution grid.
 These communities will require a large share of flexibility to enable their primary use case.
-Situations could arise that require the LEC to provide flexibility to a third party –driven by technical circumstances (system security -> DSO) or following economic considerations (market incentives).
+Situations could arise that require the LEC to provide flexibility to a third party –driven by technical circumstances, such as a demand of system security triggered by the DSO or following economic considerations (market incentives).
 UC2 demonstrates the ability and practical feasibility of a local community to maintain constant power exchange with the distribution network for a previously defined duration.

 **Complete description**